euonymblog/EUALF-webapp/_speaker/the-hon-niall-blair-mlc.md

 ---
 layout: speaker
 name: The Hon Niall Blair MLC
-role: Member of European Parliament
+role: 'Minister for Primary Industries, Minister for Regional Water and Minister for Trade and Industry representing the Premier of New South Wales'
-organisation: European Parliament
+organisation:
-image: /uploads/Antanas Guoga.jpg
+image: /uploads/The Hon Niall Blair MLC.jpg
 session:
 permalink:
 twitter:
 linkedin:
 ---